Willard Saulsbury Sr.

 Willard Saulsbury Sr. (June 2, 1820 – April 6, 1892) was an American lawyer and politician from Georgetown, Delaware.
-He was a member of the Democratic Party, who served as Attorney General of Delaware, U.S. Senator from Delaware and Chancellor of Delaware.
+He was a member of the Democratic Party, who served as Attorney General of Delaware, U.S. Senator from Delaware and Chancellor of Court of Chancery of Delaware.

 Early life and family

 Saulsbury was born in Mispillion Hundred, Kent County, Delaware, son of William & Margaret Ann Smith Saulsbury.
-He was a younger brother of Governor Gove Saulsbury and U.S. Senator Eli M. Saulsbury.
+He was a younger brother of Governor Gove Saulsbury and U.S. Senator Eli Saulsbury.
+According to a local Caroline County history, Willard and his brothers attended the Chinquapin School in Burrsville.
 He married Annie Ponder, sister of Governor James Ponder, and they had three children, John Ponder, Margaret, and Willard Jr. They were members of the Episcopal Church.
 Saulsbury was educated at Dickinson College and Delaware College, which is now the University of Delaware, studied law, was admitted to the Delaware Bar, and began his practice in Georgetown, Delaware.
 He was a slaveholder.

 Political career

 Saulsbury was the Delaware Attorney General from 1850 until 1855, and was elected to the United States Senate in 1858, defeating incumbent U.S. Senator Martin W. Bates.
-Saulsbury was reelected in 1864, but was defeated for a third term in 1870 by his older brother, Eli M. Saulsbury.
+Saulsbury was reelected in 1864, but was defeated for a third term in 1870 by his older brother, Eli Saulsbury.
 He served two full terms from March 4, 1859, to March 4, 1871.
 He then continued his law practice and served as Chancellor of Delaware from 1873 until his death in 1892.

 In 1863, Saulsbury was a vehement critic of President Abraham Lincoln's administration.
 Opposing the war in general and the suspension of habeas corpus specifically, Saulsbury attempted to prevent a vote sustaining that controversial executive order.
 Apparently intoxicated, Saulsbury verbally attacked the President on the Senate floor in what John Hay described as "language fit only for a drunken fishwife".
 Senator Saulsbury called Lincoln "an imbecile" and stated that the President was "the weakest man ever placed in a high office".
 When Vice President Hannibal Hamlin called Saulsbury to order, the Senator refused to take his seat.
 Finally, the Senate's sergeant-at-arms approached to remove Saulsbury from the Senate floor when the Senator suddenly brandished a revolver, placed it against the sergeant's head and said, "Damn you, if you touch me I'll shoot you dead!"
 Eventually, Saulsbury was calmed and removed from the Senate floor.